 Human Brain Injury Anatomy

 The brain weighs a lot, at least two to five pounds in some cases.
 It consists of a gray, jelly-like substance, called cerebrospinal fluid.
 The cerebrospinal fluid consists of millions of microscopic fibers.
 Your brain operates by sending electrically charged neuro-chemical signals through the axonal-dendric connections commonly referred to a synapses.
 If human brain tissue is impacted by a jolt or strike, your axonal-dendric connections could break apart, or become severely damaged.
+Here, Michael Ehline tells us all what we need to know to identify and treat a brain injury.

 - Most Common Causes of Brain Damage